renovate-bot/khulnasoft-lab-_-ai-assist/docs/application_settings.md

 # Application settings

+## How to update application settings

+1. Open `.env` file at AI Gateway root directory.
+If you're using GDK, it's located at `<GDK-root>/gitlab-ai-gateway/.env`.
+1. Update the file.

+The change takes an effect when you start the application or restart if it's already running.

+## How to add a new setting

 All of the application settings should be defined in `example.env`, which is a list of environment variables with a specific format.

-## How to add a new setting

 We are using [Pydantic Settings](https://docs.pydantic.dev/latest/concepts/pydantic_settings/) to parse the dotenv file into pydantic objects.
 The environment variables are formatted in the following way: